nbaak/tetris/README.md

 - Change the block size (pixel size of each tetromino block) in the `block_size` variable.
 - Toggle the visibility of the ghost figure by setting the `ghost` variable to `True` or `False`.
 - Modify the score increment value in the `score_increment` variable.
+- Adjust the game speed by modifying the `game_speed` variable.

 ## License